-CEEQUAL is the sustainability assessment scheme for infrastructure, civil engineering, landscaping and public realm works, providing third party verification of your projects performance.
+BREEAM Infrastructure (formerly CEEQUAL) is the sustainability assessment scheme for infrastructure, civil engineering, landscaping and public realm works, providing third party verification of your project’s performance.

-Completed sustainability assessments are externally verified by a CEEQUAL-appointed Verifier based on the evidence provided.
-This results in a ratified CEEQUAL score and rating, with CEEQUAL certificates awarded to all project partners.
+Completed sustainability assessments are externally verified by a BREEAM Infrastructure-appointed verifier.
+The result is a ratified BREEAM Infrastructure score and rating, and the certificate is awarded to all project partners.

 When to apply